attax420/TextRPG/README.md

 Link to exe: https://github.com/attax420/TextRPG/releases/download/alpha_release/TextRPG_0.16_alpha.exe

-If you want to run it from source, make sure you have the "termcolor" module installed (pip install termcolor).
+If you want to run it from source, make sure you have Python3 and the "termcolor" module installed (pip install termcolor).

 There is a "debug" and a "cheatmode" bool in main.py.
   -Setting "debug" to True prints certain debug informations every turn.